giovannifoletto/thesis/StateOfTheArt/DeepLog.md

 1. [[PCA]] based approaches over logs message counters
 2. Invariant mining based methods to capture co-occurrence patterns between different log keys
-3. workow based methods to identify execution anomalies in program logic flows
+3. workflow based methods to identify execution anomalies in program logic flows

 The problems with these solution is that no one is effective as **universally anomaly detection methods**, capable of guarding against different attacks, in particular for a online application.